oconnor663/jacko.io/posts/async_io.md

 [^unpin]: Two comments about the `Copy` struct.
 First, it might've been
-    more flexible to hold `R` and `W` by value instead of by mutable reference. `Read` and `Write` have ["blanket implementations"][blanket] for mutable reference to any `Read` or `Write` type, so callers using references would still work.
+    more flexible to hold `R` and `W` by value instead of by mutable reference. `Read` and `Write` have ["blanket implementations"][blanket] for mutable references to any `Read` or `Write` type, so callers using references would still work.
 But if we did that, then `Copy` wouldn't automatically be `Unpin`, and we'd need to `impl Unpin for Copy` to access its fields.
 (Alternatively we could require `R` and `W` to be